-III.
-RESPONSIBILITIES OF SCI.
+3. RESPONSIBILITIES OF SCI.

-- A. MISSION: SCI's mission is to lead the growth of southern Arizona's economy, promote and grow bi-national commerce with Mexico and advocate for issues that will improve the mega-region's economic competitiveness and prosperity.
-SCI's mission is to provide leadership, a unified business voice, and connectivity to accelerate economic prosperity throughout southern Arizona and Sonora, Mexico. - B. GOALS: SCI offers a comprehensive approach of programs and services to facilitate the creation of high-wage jobs through the attraction of new primary companies, the retention or expansion of existing primary companies and increased business creation/entrepreneurship strength throughout southern Arizona
+- 3.1 MISSION: SCI's mission is to lead the growth of southern Arizona's economy, promote and grow bi-national commerce with Mexico and advocate for issues that will improve the mega-region's economic competitiveness and prosperity.
+SCI's mission is to provide leadership, a unified business voice, and connectivity to accelerate economic prosperity throughout southern Arizona and support Pima County's economic activities including actively marketing Pima County properties. - 3.2 GOALS: SCI offers a comprehensive approach of programs and services to facilitate the creation of high-wage jobs through the attraction of new primary companies, the retention/ expansion of existing primary companies and increased business creation/entrepreneurship strength throughout southern Arizona.

-This agreement is strategically focused on ten (10) specific long-range goals:
+This agreement is strategically focused on twelve (12) specific long-range goals:

-- 1. Increase the number of export-based jobs within the region by attracting either new export-based employers or increasing the employment of existing export-based employers.
-Income levels associated with export-based employment should be, on average, fifty percent greater than the average annual employment income within the region. - 2.
-Marketing the region to generate qualified business and industry prospects in targeted economic clusters with emphasis on aerospace, space, defense, bioscience, energy, logistics, manufacturing and technology employers. - 3.
-Leverage public and private funding and resources to expand and locate qualified prospects, improve overall competitiveness, expand regional workforce skill development, as well as expand employment of major employers in Pima County.
+3.2.1 Increase the number of export-based jobs within the region by attracting either new export-based employers or increasing the employment of existing export- based employers.
+Income levels associated with export based employment should be, on average, fifty (50) percent greater than the average annual employment income within the region.